 Use a power tool if it is going to save you a significant amount of time and energy.
 Many people have said that the drill/driver sets, reciprocating saw and the cordless circular saw were their best investments.

 If possible have a cordless drill and a corded drill; the first for general use, and the second for more heavy-duty jobs.

-When doing a job where you need to keep changing the drill bits and screwdriver bits, use the corded drill to drill holes and the cordless drill to screw screws in.
+When doing a job where you need to keep changing the drill bits and screwdriver bits, use the corded drill to drill holes and the cordless drill to screw in.
 It saves a great deal of time changing the drill bits and screwdriver bits!